gucci-ninja/Soft-Eng-Lecture-Notes/3B/3DX4/README.md

 - what value of K does figure 8.13 correspond to at each ends of the x axis?
 - K = -1/(G(σ)H(σ))
 - if you evaluate that functions at all the numbers on the x-axis line, you will reach a maximum
+- breakin points occur at max gain, breakout pooints occur at minimum in gain
+- we can determine these points by setting s to σ and setting derivative of K = -1/(G(σ)H(σ)) to 0

 ![](Day26/written2.PNG)

 #### The jω Axis Crossings
+- value of gain where system goes from unstable to stable (crosses into right plane)
 - can use Routh Hurwitz criteria
+	- force a row of zeros to get gain
+	- determine polynomial for row above to get w, the frequency of oscillation

 ```
 syms sigma s K